-But what’s the best way to acknowledge your staff for a job well done?
-Here are three ways to show your gratitude for your employees’ achievements this tax season, and for being passionate about their profession all year long.
+What’s the best way to acknowledge your staff for a job well done?
+Here are three ways to give employee recognition for achievements this tax season and all year long:

-One of the biggest misconceptions about accounting and finance professionals is that they’re adding machine-addicted geeks crunching numbers all day long in a back room.
+One of the biggest misconceptions about accounting and finance professionals is that they’re adding-machine-addicted geeks crunching numbers all day long in a back room.
 That’s far from accurate, of course.
 In fact, there are some surprising facts about the accounting profession that counter the stereotypes.

 For months, your accountants have been spending hours and hours at a desk squinting at their computer screens and checking, double-checking and triple-checking calculations.
 They are now in dire need of fresh air and a change of scenery.
 So, make it a priority to organize a field trip for them.

-One positive side effect for the business is that a well-planned employee outing can help enhance camaraderie and team building.
+One positive side effect for the business is that a well-planned employee outing or team-building exercises can help enhance camaraderie.
 But be sure to ask for your staff’s input in advance so you go somewhere and do something they will actually enjoy.
 Have a vote, make the arrangements, and blow that Popsicle stand (i.e., your office) for a while.

 Think longer term, too.
 Consider instituting flexible scheduling and telecommuting options your team can take advantage of all year-round to better maintain work-life balance.